Shaluols/CustomizeGymEnv/README.md

 In this repository, we will guide you to build a basic gym framework for your own environment and install it as a package in the local system.
 We tested it on Ubuntu 20.04 with python 3.8.
 ## Install gym
-You can install it with pip (if your default phthon is phthon2, use pip3)
+You can install it with pip.
 ```
 pip3 install gym # or pip3
 ```